FAQ for Tax Filing

 1350 Massachusetts Avenue, Suite 864, Cambridge, MA 02138

 You can contact Sprintax support services through the “Ask Stacy” virtual tax expert available from within the program.
+If you need to chat with a person urgently type in "AGENT".

 Why can’t anyone give me a direct answer when I ask “what should I put in this box on my tax return?”